 At the Presidio, we believe that "living" history is the most entertaining and most impactful form of education for our young visitors.
 The Presidio Museum is proud to offer a number of programs for school children.
 These programs have all been developed to meet current Arizona education standards.
 Programs include teacher materials and docent presentations in the classroom.
-Please contact Jean at 520-742-4305 or firstname.lastname@example.org for details, reservations and scholarship availabiity.
-Teachers: these programs fill up fast so contact us as early as you can.
+Click here to email our Education Staff for details, reservations and scholarship availabiity.
+Teachers: these programs fill up fast for the school year so contact us as early as you can.

 Thank you to our sponsors for partial underwriting which keeps fees low for these programs: